Ae3232/headless-cms/content/for-clients/_index.md

   MVP tech stack and architecture, UX and UI design, development and testing. <br>'
 useCasesItemImg2: "/images/use-cases-img2.png"
 useCasesItemTitle2: New product / enterprise application development
-useCasesItemDescription2: A pool of creators, inventors and innovators is at your disposal to plan and develop new effective software solutions.
+useCasesItemDescription2: Software development teams of creators, inventors and innovators are at your disposal to plan and develop new effective software solutions.
 useCasesItemImg3: "/images/clients/migration.png"
 useCasesItemTitle3: Software evolution, modernization, migration
 useCasesItemDescription3: Add new functionality and migrate to new versions, designs